 Society Memberships & Professional Activities:

-Metastasis Research Society (MRS), Matrix Biology Society of Australia & New Zealand (MBSANZ)[Vice-President], British Society for Matrix Biology (BSMB), American Association for Cancer Research (AACR), British Association for Cancer Research (BACR)
+Metastasis Research Society (MRS), Matrix Biology Society of Australia & New Zealand (MBSANZ)[Past-President], International Society of Matrix Biology (ISMB)[Council], British Society for Matrix Biology (BSMB), American Association for Cancer Research (AACR), British Association for Cancer Research (BACR)

 Specific Research Keywords:

 The labs creative research program integrates matrix biology with precision oncology, aligning with Garvan’s strategic vision to make fundamental advances in the understanding, treatment and prevention of human disease, in this case, personalised stromal targeting in solid tumours.

 The goals of the team are to develop, deploy and repurpose anti-stromal/anti-fibrotic therapies for cancer treatment, and maximise the effectiveness of pre-clinical cancer models through the following parallel, complementary research streams: